nationalparkservice/acoustic_discovery/README.md

 * 0.0 probability means unlikely detection of species
 * 1.0 probability means likely detection of species

-From these probabilities, the user can specify thresholds or use recommended ones for true detections and optionally output these detections or the detection audio slice.
+From these probabilities, the user can specify thresholds (or use recommended ones) for true detections and optionally output these detections or the detection audio slice.

-The configuration for the models is carefully tuned for optimal detection performance and it is helpful to understand some of these parameters to be able to interpret the outputs of the library:
+The configuration for the models is carefully tuned for optimal detection performance.
+It is helpful to understand some of these parameters to be able to interpret the outputs of the library:

 * window_size_sec - Size of the detection window